Messinger/busybox-teamspeak/README.md

     `docker rm -v bts3`

 When now starting the container ts3new you'll have all backuped data inside this new container.
-You you may remove the original container and rename ts3new to teamspeak3 if you want.
+You may remove the original container and rename ts3new to teamspeak3 if you want.